jag21791/jag21791.github.io/_pages/about.md

 Hiii!
 This is my personal site.
 Check here for pictures, updates, or anything that could make you smile :)

 This will serve as the template for my company site coming soon!
-Still waiting on a special someone to help me with the name hehe but im not pressed!

 Always thinking of you <3 hope you're doing well, love you